 When the charge of one of the leptons in 2l os event is mismeasured, the event can enter the 2l ss signal region, contributing to a reducible background referred to as the "charge flip" background.
 The charges of particles traversing through the detector are determined by the curvature of the tracks, so charge flips occur when the curvature of the track is incorrectly identified.
 One reason why this may occur is if a radiated photon converts into an electron-positron pair, complicating the reconstruction and possibly resulting in an incorrectly reconstructed charge.
-Since the charge misidentification rates for muons are much smaller than electrons, the charge flip background is only relevant for electrons.
+Since the charge misidentification rates for muons are negligibly small, the charge flip background is only relevant for electrons.

 The charge flip probabilities are expected to be larger for electrons of higher p_T , since the tracks are straighter, making it more difficult to determine the direction of curvature.
-The charge flip rates are also expected to be larger in the endcap than in the barrel region.
+The flip probabilities are also expected to be larger in the endcap than in the barrel region since the electrons must traverse more detector material, so the probability to emit Bremsstrahlung is larger.
 For these reasons, we measure the charge flip probabilities in bins of p_T and $|\eta|$, following the approach outlined in Ref.
-[63].
+[70].

 The measurement of the charge flip probability is performed with MC DY and $t\bar{t}$ samples.
 We count the number of electrons that pass the tight requirements (defined in section 5.3) that have had their charges mismeasured (according to the MC truth information).
-In addition to the tight lepton requirement, we also apply the tight charge requirement (as discussed in 6.2.1), since this requirement is applied to all electrons in our 2l ss categories.
-The measurement is performed for each UL period separately, using the DY and $t\bar{t}$ samples listed in tables A.11, A.12, A.13, and A.14 of Appendix A. The measured charge flip probabilities for each year are shown in figure 8.1.
+In addition to the tight lepton requirement, we also apply the tight charge requirement (as discussed in 6.2.1), since this requirement is applied to all electrons in our 2l s categories.
+The measurement is performed for each UL period separately, using the DY and $t\bar{t}$ samples listed in tables A.11, A.12, A.13, and A.14.
+The measured charge flip probabilities for each year are shown in figure 8.1.

 Figure 8.1.
-Charge flip probabilities calculated with DY and $t\bar{t}$ samples using MC truth information for UL16APV samples (a), UL16 samples (b), UL17 samples (c), and UL18 samples (d).
+Charge flip probabilities calculated with DY and $t\bar{t}$ samples using MC truth information for UL16APV (a), UL16 (b), UL17 (c), and UL18 (d) samples.
 The rates are binned according to the p_T and $|\eta|$.